-We’re only a little over a week away from Halloween, and that means candy is bound to be coming your way.
+We’re just a few days away from Halloween, and that means candy is bound to be coming your way.
 While it’s a great excuse to indulge in some treats, it’s important to be mindful of what you’re eating and what damage you could be doing to your teeth.

 - Sugar-free candy and gum.
 There is no sugar for the bacteria in the mouth to feed on and produce decay-causing acids.
 Plus, they don’t leave a sticky residue on teeth.